banner

 1.6 Crows and Jays (Corvidae)

 Most Passerine Birds sing beautifully.
 So it is amazing that the Crow family also belongs to the Passerine Birds: the sounds they utter vary from awful to horrible.
 The Crow is a very large, black bird.
 To be precise, the beak is black in Western Europe but in Central and Eastern Europe it is grey and black and the bird is called the Hooded Crow.
-Strangely Hooded Crows also live in Ireland and Northern Scotland.
+Strangely enough, Hooded Crows also live in Ireland and Northern Scotland.
 In other parts of the UK one finds black crows only.
 It is not very important though as both birds belong to one and the same species.
 The Magpie is black and white and quite beautiful.
-Many owners of gardens don't think very positive about this animal, for it regularly disturbs the nests of smaller Passerine birds.
+Many owners of gardens don't think very positive about this animal because it regularly distroys the nests of smaller Passerine birds and eating their young.
 On the other hand: the young of the Magpie have to eat as well, don't they?

 The Jackdaw is very rare in our garden.
 There are lots of them not far from our house but they seem to avoid our garden.
 It is the smallest Crow in Western Europe.
-Because we live in an area with lots of woodlands we regularly see the the Jay. its main interest seems to be the water in the pond.
+Because we live in an area with lots of woodlands we see the Jay almost daily.
+Its main interest seems to be the water in the pond.

 Other members of the Crow family in our garden are the Rook and the Nutcracker.
 We have no acceptable pictures of these species yet.